-The SAFSF Forum will again be held online in 2021 to bring you the opportunities for real-life learning and peer connection that funders look forward to all year.
+The SAFSF Forum was again held online in 2021 to offer the opportunities for real-life learning and peer connection that funders look forward to all year.

-Spanning two weeks, from May 3-14, 2021, the 2021 SAFSF Forum is a curated assortment of thought-provoking, timely, and diverse programming developed by your SAFSF funder peers.
+Spanning two weeks, from May 3-14, 2021, the 2021 SAFSF Forum was a curated assortment of thought-provoking, timely, and diverse programming developed by SAFSF funder peers.

-Our program features one live, interactive workshop session per day, plus a host of live networking sessions and other interactive activities.
-With a range of workshop and networking sessions offered over two weeks, put together the schedule that works for your learning:
+Our program featured one live, interactive workshop session per day, plus a host of live networking sessions and other interactive activities.
+With a range of workshop and networking sessions offered over two weeks, funders had the opportunity to put together the schedule that worked for their learning, whether that meant:

-- Tune in live and participate in dynamic discussions with expert speakers
+- Tuning in live and participating in dynamic discussions with expert speakers

-- Listen to session recordings at a time that works for you
+- Listening to session recordings at a time that works for you

-The Forum is developed by and for funders who are working on a variety of issues, approaches, and geographies.
-Attendees will leave with inspiration, strategies, and connections for impactful engagement related to their own work within the food system.
+The Forum was developed by and for funders who are working on a variety of issues, approaches, and geographies.
+Attendees left with inspiration, strategies, and connections for impactful engagement related to their own work within the food system.